brandonmcastillo/Oasis-FrontEnd/README.md

 ## Our Approach and Process
 Since this project uses React.js, we decided we needed to first plan out the structure of our components and establish a baseline for how the components and data would interact wih each other.
 It was important to start planning our components out before we started coding so that we wouldn't run into organization problems as we started coding.
 ![](https://trello-attachments.s3.amazonaws.com/5c7d6628351a436652f4b9ac/5c7d997c3eb06d4ec83b3b10/6460ca0200169a84858620d58d8f1289/IMG_5454_(2).jpg)
-Once we had our basic file structure set up, and added some hardcoded dummy text, we started to gradually integrate the information from the database to our front end application.
+Once we had our basic file structure set up and added some hardcoded dummy text, we started to gradually integrate the information from the database to our front end application.
 We worked with the city and user entities separately, first getting them to render on the page, and then populating the pages with user posts.
 <br />
 After we had rendered everything, we started to implement the CRUD methods onto our front end application.
 As we worked on our application's functionality, we also paid attention to the styling of the page and structured our grids and responsiveness as we went coded.
 We used the project sprints as a guideline for what features we needed to include and how users should interact with them.
-## Challenges and Wins
+## Challenges and Successes
 Some challenges for us were:
 * User validation
 * Combining React.js with Bootstrap